ricardosierra/validate/README.md

  * PHP 7.0+
  * Composer
- * ext-gmp

 ## Installation

- You can install this library via Composer: `composer require bitwasp/buffertools`
+ You can install this library via Composer: `composer require ricardosierra/validate`

 ## Examples